tendermint/spec/spec/block_sync/readme.md

 # Block Sync Protocol

-The block sync, or as you may have seen in various documentation Fast Sync, protocol's goal is to facilitate a quick way to catch up the block chains most recent block.
+The block sync, or as you may have seen in various documentation Fast Sync, protocol's job is to facilitate a quick way to catch up the block chains most recent block.

+## Channel

 Tendermint implements a multiplexed connection, you can read more about this [here](../p2p/connection.md#mconnection), meaning that communication between reactors happens on a separate channel.
 The channel the communication takes place for the block sync protocol is 64 or 0x40.